The Pursuit of Happyness

 Walk that walk and go forward all the time.
 Don’t just talk that talk, walk it and go forward.
 Also, the walk didn’t have to be long strides; baby steps are counted too.
 Go forward.

-That’s Chris Gardner (Will Smith) for y’all.
+That’s Chris Gardner (Will Smith) for Y’all.
 Chris is a perfect example of a person who walked past overwhelming obstacles, punching them right in the face.
-The Pursuit for Happiness is one movie which can give you goals for life.
+The Pursuit of Happyness is one among the must see movies for designers.
 One of the major learning is that you just can’t allow people to discourage you from doing something just because they already walked that path and faced failure.
 Sure you must learn from failures, but not from others.
 Do your own mistakes and learn from them.